The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Rampart and your Tincture can be used before Ultima.
 Shadow Wall can also be used prepull, but the timing is rather tight.

-Be careful about your usage of Reprisal on Tank Purges; it can inhibit LB generation and cause you to miss having LB3 post-Suppression.
+Be careful about your usage of Reprisal on Tank Purges, as it can inhibit LB generation and cause you to miss having LB3 post-Suppression.

 Post-Predation is a good time to use defensive cooldowns, as Ultima will do a long string of attacks.